hmoskios/AI-study-assistant/README.md

-# Engineering Study Assistant
+# AI Study Assistant

 A Streamlit-based AI study assistant designed to help engineering students understand problems and validate their reasoning using open-source large language models.

 The app provides two core capabilities:
-1. **Step-by-step explanations** of engineering problems
+1. **Step-by-step explanations** of engineering problems.
-2. **Automated reasoning verification** that identifies mistakes and explains why they occur
+2. **Automated reasoning verification** that identifies mistakes and explains how to fix them.

 ---

 ## Features

-- 🧠 **Explain Mode**
+- **Explain Mode**
-  - Generates clear, step-by-step explanations
+  - Generates clear, step-by-step explanations.
-  - Defines variables, shows units, and highlights common mistakes
+  - Defines variables, shows units, and highlights common mistakes.
-  - Adjustable explanation depth (concise vs. detailed)
+  - Adjustable explanation depth (concise vs. detailed).

-- ✅ **Verify My Reasoning**
+- **Verify My Reasoning**
-  - Evaluates a student’s attempted solution
+  - Evaluates a student’s attempted solution.
-  - Flags the *first incorrect step*
+  - Flags the first incorrent step.
-  - Explains what was done well and what went wrong
+  - Explains what was done well and what went wrong.
-  - Provides a corrected solution outline and sanity checks
+  - Provides a corrected solution outline and sanity checks.

-- 🧼 **Clean, student-facing output**
-  - No chain-of-thought leakage
-  - Plain-text equations (no LaTeX clutter)
-  - Consistent Markdown formatting
+- **Subject Selection**
+  - Allows students to choose from a variety of engineering topics, including as calculus, physics, statics, dynamics, circuits, materials, and thermo.

 ---